spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 <br>

-As can be seen, the circular convolution between two vectors essential takes a linear system.
-Thus, it provides a way to reformulate the circular convolution as a linear transformation with convolution matrix and circulant matrix.
+As can be seen, circular convolution between two vectors can essentially be viewed as a linear operation.
+This perspective allows one to reformulate the circular convolution as a linear transformation using a convolution matrix (or a circulant matrix when these two vectors have the same length).

 <br>